 A cruise along the coastline will take you across the region’s famous towns like Ravello and Positano.
 It’s the best way to get a bird’s eye view of the coastal towns and capture those coveted seaside cliff pictures.

 After sailing the Amalfi coastline, you can end your day with a hearty Italian meal at Ravello or one of the neighboring towns.
 There are also a number of bars along the coast that offer some incredible sunset views.
-Check out GetYourGuide to choose from various Amalfi cruise options.

 7. Visit the undiscovered Atrani Village